MDwiyanti/WGS-workflow/README.md

      For example, if the reference genome is located in 'Desktop/reference' directory, set <path_to_folder> as:
           ~/Desktop/reference/Gmax_275_v2.0.fa

 5. wgs.sh will give outputs : out.sam, sorted.bam, fixmate.bam, and Sample01.bam.

    Sample01.bam will be input for subsequent analyses such as SNP/indel calling using GATK.

+6. RealignerTargetCreator, IndelRealigner, and variant calling using GATK.